neill-k/ai-ml-explorer/README.md

 #### Task
 - Represents specific tasks an AI/ML model can perform
-- Many-to-many relationship with AIModel
+- Many-to-many relationship with AiModel

 #### DataType
 - Represents data types that AI/ML models can work with
-- Many-to-many relationship with AIModel
+- Many-to-many relationship with AiModel

 #### AlgorithmType
 - Represents different algorithm types used in AI/ML models
-- Many-to-many relationship with AIModel
+- Many-to-many relationship with AiModel

 #### Framework
 - Represents frameworks used to implement AI/ML models
-- Many-to-many relationship with AIModel
+- Many-to-many relationship with AiModel

 #### ImplementationGuidance
 - Provides implementation details and guidance for a specific AI model
-- One-to-one relationship with AIModel
+- One-to-one relationship with AiModel

 #### ResearchPaper
 - Represents research papers related to AI/ML models
-- Many-to-many relationship with AIModel
+- Many-to-many relationship with AiModel

 #### UseCase
 - Represents practical use cases for AI/ML models
-- Many-to-many relationship with AIModel
+- Many-to-many relationship with AiModel

 ### Pivot Tables